benlau/quickpromise/README.md

 **resolveWhen**

-resolveWhen property is an alternative method to call resolve() in QML way.
+resolveWhen property is an alternative method to call resolve() in a QML way.
 You may bind a binary expression, another promise, signal to the "resolveWhen" property.
-It may trigger the resolve() depend on its type and value.
+That will trigger the resolve() depend on its type and value.

 **resolveWhen: binary expression**